-Czitrom is also the author of Media and the American Mind: From Morse to McLuhan (University of North Carolina Press, 1982), which received the First Books Award from the American Historical Association, and has been translated into Spanish and Chinese.
-He is co-author of Out of Many: A History of the American People (Pearson Prentice Hall, 7th ed., 2011), a bestselling U.S. history college textbook.
-He has been an active participant in the "Texas textbook wars," opposing the organized campaign mounted by extreme right-wing conservatives to revise the writing and teaching of American history.
-In spring 2010, CNN’s Ali Velshi interviewed Czitrom on this topic, and his follow-up op-ed piece on CNN’s website, criticizing the Texas school board, attracted hundreds of responses from all over the nation.
+Czitrom is also the author of Media and the American Minds: From Morse to McLuhan (University of North Carolina Press, 1982), which received the First Books Award from the American Historical Association and has been translated into Spanish and Chinese.
+He is co-author of Out of Many: A History of the American People (Pearson, 8th ed., 2015), a bestselling U.S. History college textbook.
+He has been an active participant in the "Texas textbook wars," opposing the organized campaign mounted by extreme right-wing conservatives to "revise" the writing and teaching of American history.
+In spring 2010 CNN's Ali Velshi interviewed Czitrom on his topic by, and his follow-up op-ed piece on CNN's website, criticizing the Texas school board, attracted hundreds of responses from all over the nation.

-In 2012 Czitrom was elected to the Society of American Historians.
+In 2012, Czitrom was elected to the Society of American Historians.
 Based at Columbia University, the Society promotes literary distinction in historical writing.
 Its members include academic historians and professional writers of American history.
-Membership, which is by invitation only, is limited to 250 authors.
+He is also a Distinguished Lecturer for the Organization of American Historians (OAH).

 - "Czitrom speaks on WGGB About JFK," WGGB, November 21st, 2013

 - "JFK far more complicated than Camelot," Springfield Republican, November 17, 2013